OVRInput exposes a unified input API for multiple controller types.

 Controller poses are returned by the tracking system and are predicted simultaneously with the headset.
-These poses are reported in the same coordinate frame as the headset, relative to the initial center eye pose, and may be used for rendering hands or objects in the 3D world.
+These poses are reported in the same coordinate frame as the headset, relative to the initial center eye pose, and can be used for rendering hands or objects in the 3D world.
 They are also reset by

 OVRManager.display.RecenterPose(), similar to the head and eye poses.

-Please note that Oculus Touch controllers are differentiated with
+Note: Oculus Touch controllers are differentiated with

-Secondary in OVRInput,
+Secondary in OVRInput:

-Primary always refers to the left Controller and
+Primary always refers to the left controller and

-Secondary always refers to the right Controller.
+Secondary always refers to the right controller.

 The primary usage of OVRInput is to access controller input state through

-Get()queries the current state of a control.
+Get()queries the current state of a controller.

 There are multiple variations of